aytugonan/aytugonan.github.io/_pages/publications.md

 ## Other International Journal Papers

+- Eğin, F., Bulut, V., & Onan, A. (2025).
+AI-Powered Detection of Hate Speech Against Refugees in Turkish Social Media.
+Quality & Quantity.
 - Baghdadi, P., Korukoğlu, S., Bilici, M.A., Onan, A. (2025).
 The Potential of Energy-Based RBM and xLSTM for Real Time Predictive Analytics in Credit Card Fraud Detection.
 Journal of Data Analysis and Information Processing, 13(1).
 - Onan, A. (2018).
 Sentiment analysis on Twitter based on ensemble of psychological and linguistic feature sets.
 Balkan Journal of Electrical and Computer Engineering, 6(2), 1-9.
 - Onan, A., Korukoglu, S., & Bulut, H. (2016).
 LDA-based Topic Modelling in Text Sentiment Classification: An Empirical Analysis.
 Int.
 J. Comput.
 Linguistics Appl., 7(1), 101-119.